htw-imi-showtime/showtime-website/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/tech-stack.md

 That made it possible for us to **share our game online** and run it directly in the browser, without our test players having to download or install anything.

 ## PlayFab
 PlayFab is a **backend platform**, offering a variety of backend services, like analysing gaming data. \
 That meant we could easily **access the players' personality results** to evaluate and compare them.

+## PSPP
+GNU PSPP is a free program for **statistical analysis** of sampled data.
+It is the free, yet still powerful version of the most commonly used statistics tool, SPSS.
+We used it to display and organise the participant's values.

 {{</section>}}